Air conditioning: Thermal buffering

 In areas that are cold at night or in winter, heat storage is used.
 Heat may be stored in earth or masonry; air is drawn past the masonry to heat or cool it.

 In areas that are below freezing at night in winter, snow and ice can be collected and stored in ice houses for later use in cooling.
 This technique is over 3,700 years old in the Middle East.
 Harvesting outdoor ice during winter and transporting and storing for use in summer was practiced by wealthy Europeans in the early 1600s, and became popular in Europe and the Americas towards the end of the 1600s.
-This practice was replaced by mechanical compression-cycle ice-making machines (see below).
+This practice was replaced by mechanical compression-cycle icemakers.

 Evaporative cooling

 In dry, hot climates, the evaporative cooling effect may be used by placing water at the air intake, such that the draft draws air over water and then into the house.
 For this reason, it is sometimes said that the fountain, in the architecture of hot, arid climates, is like the fireplace in the architecture of cold climates.
 Evaporative cooling also makes the air more humid, which can be beneficial in a dry desert climate.

 Evaporative coolers tend to feel as if they are not working during times of high humidity, when there is not much dry air with which the coolers can work to make the air as cool as possible for dwelling occupants.
 Unlike other types of air conditioners, evaporative coolers rely on the outside air to be channeled through cooler pads that cool the air before it reaches the inside of a house through its air duct system; this cooled outside air must be allowed to push the warmer air within the house out through an exhaust opening such as an open door or window.